kubevela/kubevela.github.io/docs/quick-start.md

 ---

 > Before starting, please confirm that you've installed KubeVela Core and VelaUX in the control plane cluster based on [Install from Kubernetes cluster](./install.mdx)
+>
+> If you want to use KubeVela CLI for application delivery, please check [Deliver First Application](./end-user/quick-start-cli) in the Vela CLI manual.

 Welcome to KubeVela!
 In this section, we show you how to deliver your first app via VelaUX.

 Follow these steps: